 In the past when something new was discovered or manufactured it usually took the public a bit of time to catch on to whatever the advancement was, even if it was really the next best thing since sliced bread.
 Today however there is an energy crisis that is growing by the minute and thus the federal government has stepped in to actually force the change to newer, much more energy efficient LED light bulbs rather than wait for it to be adopted as these things used to be done in the past.

 Is this a good thing?
 Many think yes, some still think no. The point, however, is moot as incandescent bulbs are literally forced off the shelves and will soon not be available at all.
 With that in mind here are some things to know about the coming LED bulbs.
 They’re on they’re way so best to know what to expect and get used to it.
-The reality is that it’s not a minute to soon.
+The reality is that it’s not a minute too soon.
+Continue reading to learn 6 facts about LED light bulbs.

 First, the incandescent bulb truly is dead.
 After 2014 you won’t find any, no matter the wattage, on store shelves anywhere.
 The fact is, however, that we’ve already been using LED’s in all sorts of gadgets for a few years and so the change won’t be all that earth shaking.